Bauer Hockey: Bauer family years, 1934–1965

-The origins of the Bauer brand of hockey equipment trace to 14 September 1906, when the Western Shoe Company Limited was formed in Kitchener, Ontario.
+The origins of the Bauer brand of hockey equipment traces back to 14 September 1906, when the Western Shoe Company Limited was formed in Kitchener, Ontario, on 1927.
 At an unknown date, Roy Charles Bauer (1895–1989) became president of the company.
 On 5 May 1934, Bauer formed a new company, the Canada Skate Manufacturing Company Limited, to produce ice skates.
-B1934, skate manufacturing was online at the Western Shoe factory at 236 Victoria Street North.
+By 1934, skate manufacturing was online at the Western Shoe factory at 236 Victoria Street North.
 According to Roy Bauer, the inspiration for a combined shoe-skate operation came from his wife.
 He said, "she went shopping for skates and boots for our son Gerald and came home complaining about the inconvenience she had suffered by having to trot all over town."
 Bauer products were distributed in Canada by the Bauer Shoe Company, and in the United States by Bauer Canadian Skate Inc.

 Bauer was the first hockey company to begin producing hockey skates in which the blade was permanently secured to the boot.
 The boot and blade were made by Bauer.
-In years following, Bauer Skate's top line was originally marketed under the trade name "Bauer Supreme".
-The company was further popularized by the prominence of Bobby Bauer, a family member through marriage, as a Bauer married a Bauer, and Hockey Hall of Fame member who starred for the Boston Bruins in the 30s and 40s.
+In later years, Bauer Skate's top line was originally marketed under the trade name "Bauer Supreme".
+The company was further popularized by the prominence of Bobby Bauer, a family member through marriage, as a Bauer married a Bauer, and Hockey Hall of Fame member who starred for the Boston Bruins in the 1930s and 1940s.

-In the 1960s & 70's, the company paid superstar Bobby Hull to endorse their skates.
-As well superstars Bobby Clarke and Bernie Parent of the Flyers, Guy Lafleur of the Canadiens and Walter Tkaczuk and Brad Park of the Rangers were signed to endorsement contracts by Pro Department Manager Bill Vanderburg.
+In the 1960s and 1970s, the company paid superstar Bobby Hull to endorse their skates.
+Later, Bobby Clarke and Bernie Parent of the Philadelphia Flyers, Guy Lafleur of the Montreal Canadiens, and Walt Tkaczuk and Brad Park of the New York Rangers were signed to endorsement contracts by Pro Department Manager Bill Vanderburg.
 These moves, and the introduction soon after of the TUUK chassis, ushered in a new era for the company.

-Greb ownership, 1965–1974
+Greb ownership, 1965 – 1974

-In 1965, Roy Bauer sold his four companies – Western Shoe, Canada Skate, Bauer Shoe, and Bauer Canadian Skate – to Greb Industries Limited, a shoe manufacturer based in Kitchener.
+In 1965, Roy Bauer sold his four companies — Western Shoe, Canada Skate, Bauer Shoe, and Bauer Canadian Skate — to Greb Industries Limited, a shoe manufacturer based in Kitchener.
 Greb Industries had been founded on 27 October 1930 as the Greb Shoe Company Limited.

-Then in the early 1970s, Jim Roberts, also of the Canadiens, began wearing the TUUK blade.
+In the early 1970s, Jim Roberts, also of the Canadiens, began wearing the TUUK blade.
 High-profile teammates Guy Lafleur, Steve Shutt and Jacques Lemaire soon followed.
 By 1995, the various Canstar skate brands (Micron, Bauer, etc.) had a 70% NHL market share while their TUUK and ICM holders combined for a 95% share.
-(Note: Bauer no longer offers the ICM holder on player skates, although it is still offered with goalie skates, in addition to the TUUK cowling.)
+Bauer no longer offers the ICM holder on player skates, although it is still offered with goalie skates, in addition to the TUUK cowling.